-- The PCard is only to be used by the person it is issued to (the cardholder).
-Allowing other employees to use a PCard can result in its cancellation.
+- The PCard/Travel Card is only to be used by the person it is issued to (the cardholder).
+Allowing other employees to use a PCard/Travel Card can result in its cancellation.

-- PCards remain the property of the financial institution issuing the PCard (JPMorgan Chase).
+- PCards/Travel Cards remain the property of the financial institution issuing the PCard/Travel Card (JPMorgan Chase).
 It may not be transferred to, assigned to, or used by anyone other than the cardholder.

-- All PCard holders must take the required training, PRE110, every 3 years and must review the terms and conditions as written in the PCard Cardholder Agreement.
+- All PCard/Travel Card holders must take the required training, PRE110, every 3 years and must review the terms and conditions as written in the PCard/Travel Card Cardholder Agreement.

-- PCard holders are responsible for the proper use of the card and recording of the charges in Concur.
-Note: Items coded as a personal expense and submitted within Concur will serve as written consent to deduct from the cardholder’s pay.
+- PCard/Travel Card holders are responsible for the proper use of the card and recording of the charges in Concur.
+Note: Items coded as a personal expense and submitted within Concur will serve as written consent to deduct from the cardholder’s paycheck.

-- Units determine who may be good candidates for a PCard and are responsible for making applicants aware of the risks of being a PCard holder, such as fraud or misuse.
+- Units determine who may be good candidates for a PCard/Travel Card and are responsible for making applicants aware of the risks of being a PCard/Travel Card holder, such as fraud or misuse.

-- Units should monitor their employees’ PCard use to ensure that credit limits are appropriate and in line with spending needs.
+- Units should monitor their employees’ PCard/Travel Card use.
 For those with Business Objects access, this report is a recommended management tool: FN06 Procurement Travel & Expense PCard Holder & Limits by DeptID, Dept Grp, or EmplID.

-- Ensure the proper use of the PCard by determining the business appropriateness of the transactions.
+- Ensure the proper use of the PCard/Travel Card by determining the business appropriateness of the transactions.

 Expense Approver Responsibilities